 Which of our products provide visual feedback?

-- STIMULATION - some products stimulate muscle action via sensory feedback and others use electrical current to artificially stimulate muscle contraction until it is strong enough for you to cnontract yourself.
+- STIMULATION - some products use an electrical current to artificially stimulate muscle contraction until it is strong enough for you to contract yourself.

 Which of our products stimulate the pelvic floor muscles?